Let's overreact to Week 3 in the NFL: Is the league going soft?

 Sunday's victory over the Cardinals gave Chicago sole possession of first place -- a half-game ahead of preseason favorites Minnesota and Green Bay.
 But for Aaron Rodgers' miracle comeback against them in Week 1, the Bears would be 3-0.

 Graziano's verdict: NOT AN OVERREACTION.
-If you asked me for a pick right now, I'd still go with Minnesota (though I have no idea what the heck happened to them Sunday).
+If you asked me for a pick right now, I'd still go with the Vikings (though I have no idea what the heck happened to them Sunday).
 But the Bears absolutely deserve to be considered a contender.
 Their defense was already underrated, and the addition of Khalil Mack may have made it one of the best in the league.
 Matt Nagy will continue to develop Mitchell Trubisky while designing plays to take advantages of the offense's strengths.
 The Bears are going to be a tough out.

 Mike Vrabel is the front-runner for Coach of the Year.